willcerny/SPS_PythonWorkshop_WQ2022/README.md

-# UChicago Society of Physics Students "Python for Research" Workshop
+# UChicago Society of Physics Students "Python for Research" Workshop, Winter Quarter 2022
-## Winter 2022

 Instructional Materials for the second iteration of UChicago Society of Physics Students' Python workshop series.
 Currently under development.